-The structure of the roof is an organic geometry which is composed of 270 parabolic arches.
+The structure of the roof is an organic geometry that is composed of 270 parabolic arches.

 This is one of the must-see places in the city, enjoy it!

-You will see a few original elements such as stone columns sculpted with sea shaped reliefs and inscriptions and some nice ceiling.
+You will see a few original elements such as stone columns sculpted with sea-shaped reliefs and inscriptions and some nice ceilings.

 In this space, you can also find exhibitions from time to time.
 It will be open only if there is an exhibition.

-If you want to visit Casa Milà and get to know first hand all the details and ideas, maybe you could be interested in a guided tour.
-Discover how nature inspired the design of the building and Gaudi´s imaginary.
+If you want to visit Casa Milà and get to know first-hand all the details and ideas, maybe you could be interested in a guided tour.
+Discover how nature inspired the design of the building and Gaudí’s imagination.

 The visit will be made with a small group and with a knowledgeable guide.

-If you prefer to visit it on your own, there are some tips you might need.
+If you prefer to visit it on your own rather than taking a tour, there are some tips you might need.